frggycc/building-access-control-system/README.md

 6. IoT Core URL Location: **IoT Core** -> **Settings** -> Device data endpoint
 7. Go to **Configuration8* again in your Lambda function -> **VPC** -> **Edit**; Add your building-security-vpc VPC and set your security group to the *lambda-access-engine-sg* (or however your named yours)
 8. Click **Save**

+## Create IoT Core Rule
+Creating this IoT Core rule creates a trigger for Lambda to take the entire JSOn payload from *building/access/scan*
+1.

 # AWS Config for Compliance
 <img width="1208" height="521" alt="image" src="https://github.com/user-attachments/assets/e1b260a2-8d21-497c-a1ba-f0e2ee60e7fa" />